 I found something else interesting while reading this book.
 I normally read for pleasure on my Kindle App in the iPhone.
 It’s not critical to comprehend everything.
 But this book was not available as an ebook, so I got the regular trade paper.
 Interestingly, my dog barks at me to put down my phone and play with her when I read on my phone.
 She doesn’t when I read a physical book.
 It’s bigger, maybe it looks more important to her?
 Or maybe even she knows that little device is full cr@p that is not worth my time.

-If we hold something in our hands that is bigger than our two hands, I think we give it has a bigger impact.
+If we hold something in our hands that is bigger than our two hands, I think it has a bigger impact.